 Keeping Holiday Spirits High for Remote Workers

-In addition, some of your employees may blossom in this type of atmosphere.
+Also, some of your employees may blossom in this type of atmosphere.
 By seeing that their employer is willing to throw a celebration for them, recognize their accomplishments and look beyond any differences there might be in company subcultures, employees will benefit from a huge morale boost that can last for months.

 Celebrate Remote Workers with Virtual Parties

 The great news is that you do not have to feel limited this year by in-person party ideas that may be impossible to carry out because of health and safety restrictions in your area.
 There are plenty of virtual office celebration ideas that can help you spread holiday joy to all of your employees no matter where they are working from these days.
-You can also send a thoughtful virtual corporate e-card to your staff inviting them to your virtual party.
+You can also send a thoughtful virtual corporate e-card to your staff, inviting them to your virtual party.

 1. Celebrate With Virtual Happy Hours

 Surprisingly, happy hour or a cocktail party does not have to be an in-person event.
-Instead, you can plan a time where all employees can gather on a video call and mix up their own drinks with what they have at home.
+Instead, you can plan a time where all employees can gather on a video call and mix up their drinks with what they have at home.
 For a more extravagant gesture, send each individual a package with all the ingredients they need.
 Then, during the video call, lead them through a drink-building tutorial, and play a safe drinking game.
-This can be a good way to help people lighten up and get ready for the joyful holiday season.
+This can be an excellent way to help people lighten up and get ready for the joyful holiday season.

 2. Send Thoughtful Care Packages

 If getting together for a video conferencing party will not work for your team members, opt for a thoughtfully filled care package instead.
 An unexpected gift will bring a smile to all employees’ faces and remind them that you have not forgotten them.
 Consider crafting different care packages for each employee to reflect his unique style, personality, and hobbies.
-You could include craft kits, holiday food, and drinks, subscription boxes, Christmas decorations, candles, or something else altogether.
+You could include craft kits, holiday food and drinks, subscription boxes, Christmas decorations, candles, or something else altogether.
 This personal touch will override the otherwise lonesome feel of the remote work experience.

 3. Create Secret Santa Gift Exchanges